List of Law & Order: Criminal Intent characters: Megan Wheeler

 Megan Wheeler becomes a detective in the Major Case Squad when she replaces Carolyn Barek as Mike Logan's partner.
 She transfers in with the new captain, her mentor Danny Ross.
 She had worked undercover for three years—including assignments on vice, drugs, and white-collar crime—and handled a money laundering probe with Ross.

 During an investigation, Wheeler recalls how her mother had to become a waitress to support both of them when Wheeler's father abandoned them.
-It is later revealed that Wheeler's father, a lawyer connected to the Mafia, disappeared 20 years before and is either in hiding or dead—killed by the mob.
+It is later revealed that Wheeler's father, a lawyer connected to the American Mafia, disappeared 20 years before and is either in hiding or dead—killed by the mob.
 Her father had allegedly been getting a cut of mob profits, which helped pay Wheeler's private school tuition; but the arrangement ended after a change of mob bosses.

 When Wheeler first joins the Major Case Squad, Logan questions whether someone as young as her would be capable of handling major homicide cases, and he remarks that she is his first partner to have freckles.
 Ross replies that, in her three years undercover, "no one ever made her."
 However, the age difference proves useful when Wheeler is familiar with the shorthand used by adolescents in text messaging one another.
-However, she is shown in the same episode to be able to hear the ultrasonic ring tone used by a teenage suspect to sneak a cell phone into school, a frequency that it was claimed few people over age 30 can detect.
+However, she is shown in the same episode to be unable to hear the ultrasonic ring tone used by a teenage suspect to sneak a cell phone into school, a frequency that it was claimed few people over age 30 can detect.
 She gets engaged to a businessman named Colin Ledger (played by Nicholson's husband, Jonathan Cake).
 Eventually, however, Ledger is arrested by the FBI for fraud, money laundering, and racketeering.

 At the end of Season 6, Wheeler tells Logan that she is going to Europe to teach a course on American police procedure (This story explained the absence of Julianne Nicholson, who was taking maternity leave).
 During her absence in Season 7 she is replaced by Detective Nola Falacci.
 Wheeler returns to the Major Case Squad in "Contract".